Sheetal777/100DaysOfCode/round1-log.md

 ### R1D66 - 16th DEc
 1. Pattern 15 - Pepcoding
 2. Why not to use Global variables
+- Cause tight coupling
+- Has no access control
+- Can't be limited to some parts of the code

 ### R1D67 - 18th Dec
 1. Turbo Sort